Iron Man 3: The Official Game: Plot

-Following the events of Iron Man 3, Tony discovers that A.I.M. is still around and still causing trouble.
+Following the events of Iron Man 3, Tony Stark discovers that A.I.M. is still around and still causing trouble.
 He wonders who could be running them with Killian gone.
 He soon discovers that the Crimson Dynamo, Living Laser, and Ezekiel Stane are controlling major operations within A.I.M.
 However, it proves to be M.O.D.O.K. that is the true mastermind behind A.I.M.'s latest attacks.
 After a few humiliating defeats, M.O.D.O.K. upgrades his body and makes copies of his consciousness to numerous networks, ensuring that he can always resurrect himself in a new body if ever destroyed in battle.
 Stane reveals his identity to Tony, and vows revenge for Tony's refusal to hand over Stark Industries willingly.

 As time goes by, Tony rebuilds Rhodey's War Machine armors (including the Iron Patriot) so that he may have some assistance in taking out A.I.M.
 The ploy proves useful, as Stane kidnaps Pepper and reveals A.I.M.'s plan to take over Stark Industries' network.
 Tony succeeds in defeating Crimson Dynamo, Living Laser and Stane.
 Rhodey uses the diversion Tony provides by fighting Stane as an opportunity to rescue Pepper before she is electrocuted to death.

 M.O.D.O.K., later attacks again, revealing himself to be Aldrich Killian's consciousness downloaded by A.I.M. and now obsessed with downloading his mind into newer bodies and networks.
 Tony defeats M.O.D.O.K., but he fails to stop him from downloading himself into the Stark Industries mainframe.
 Tony manages to physically destroy the Stark Industries network, trapping M.O.D.O.K.
-3.0 in the old network and forcing M.O.D.O.K. and A.I.M. to retreat.
+3.0 in the old network and forcing M.O.D.O.K. and A.I.M. to destroyed.
 Fearing they will try again, Tony decides to declare the old Stark Industries network permanently defunct.
 He comes up with plans to develop a safer network that would prove a lot harder for A.I.M. to hack into, dubbing it "Stark Resilient".

 Development

 The game was first announced by Gameloft in March 2013.
-The company opted to take a different approach to the game than they had with the Iron Man 2 video game adaption, which was a relatively poorly received action-adventure game, instead opting to make it an endless runner.